3 Secret Steps for a Business Analyst to follow in order to delight all your Stakeholders (including the grumpy ones!)

 The first very basic but very seldom exercised skill of listening is the foundation for successful stakeholder relationships.
 You must engage in active listening, not just standing there and pretending to hear what someone is saying.
 People instinctively know when you are paying close attention and when what they are saying is just floating into thin air.
 Be that Business Analyst that listens for real.

 You make eye contact and engage actively in the conversation.
-You interpret and repeat back to your stakeholder what you have heard and confirm your understanding by summarizing to them what they have said.
+You interpret and repeat back to your stakeholder what you have heard and confirm your understanding by summarising to them what they have said.

 Why is it so crucial to listen actively?